F.C. Farsley: History

+Second club

 The club was reformed as Farsley A.F.C. and joined the Premier Division of the Northern Counties East League for the 2010–11 season.
 They went on to win the division, earning promotion to Division One North of the Northern Premier League.
 A fourth-place finish in 2011–12 saw them qualify for the play-offs, losing 3–0 to Witton Albion in the semi-finals.
 In 2015 the club returned to the name Farsley Celtic.
 They finished second in 2016–17, again qualifying for the play-offs.
 After beating Colne 4–0 in the semi-finals, the club defeated Ossett Town 4–2 in the final to earn promotion to the Premier Division.
 The following season saw the club finish fifth in the Premier Division, reaching the play-offs.
 However, they were beaten 2–1 in the semi-finals by Ashton United.
 In 2018–19 the club were Premier Division champions, earning promotion to the National League North.

 In 2019 the club changed their playing colours from blue to green and white, adopted a new badge and renamed their ground following a takeover.
-Following relegation at the end of the 2024–25 season the club were not granted a license to compete in steps 1–4 for the following season and were instead placed in the Premier Division of the Northern Counties East League.
-On 16 June 2025 the club confirmed it had been taken over by the family of manager David Stockdale, but later the same month announced its resignation from the Northern Counties East League.
+Following relegation at the end of the 2024–25 season, financial instability caused by delays in installing a new pitch and having to play home games in Buxton for most of the season meant the club were not granted a license to compete in steps 1–4 for the following season and were instead placed in the Premier Division of the Northern Counties East League.
+The club subsequently withdrew from the Northern Counties East League, and although the women's, deaf, and development teams initially continued to operate, the club was liquidated on 18 December 2025.

+Third club

+FC Farlsey was established by David Stockdale on the same day the former club was liquidated.
+The club applied to play at step 6 (tenth tier) or higher but agreed to join the Supreme Division of the Yorkshire Amateur Football League (eleventh tier).
+Stockdale also agreed to continue as the first team manager.